Seith Mann

 Seith Mann (born 1973) is an American film and television director.
-He directed Five Deep Breaths and has gone on to direct for The Wire, Grey's Anatomy and Fringe.
+He directed the short film Five Deep Breaths (2003) and has gone on to direct episodes of The Wire, Grey's Anatomy and Fringe.

 Biography

 Mann was inspired to become a director when he saw the Spike Lee film Do the Right Thing.
 Mann graduated from Morehouse College and later earned an MFA in film at the Tisch School of the Arts at New York University.

 Five Deep Breaths

 Mann's thesis at New York University was the short film Five Deep Breaths.
 It was awarded the Spike Lee fellowship while in development in 2002.
 The film is set at an all-black college.
 After a physical assault upon a young woman by her boyfriend, another man, Mark, and his friends are moved to take revenge.
 Mann has commented that he likes morally ambiguous situations.
 The short starred Jamie Hector, Anslem Richardson, Marcuis Harris, Harvey Gardner Moore, Curtiss Cook, and Ka'ramuu Kush.
 The score was composed by jazz musician Jason Moran.

 The film premiered at the 2003 Sundance Film Festival.
 It won first place in the Charles and Lucille King Family Foundation Award (for Best Short Film), and The Carl Lerner Award for Film with Social Significance at the 2003 New York University First Run Festival.
 It was selected to screen at the 2003 Tribeca Film Festival and one of four American shorts to screen at the Cinefondation Competition at the 2003 Cannes Film Festival.
 It won a Gold Plaque for Narrative Short Film at the 2003 Chicago International Film Festival.
 It also won the Best Narrative Short Film award at the 2003 Los Angeles IFP/West Film Festival.

 Film maker magazine named Mann one of their 25 new faces of independent film in 2003.
 They praised his direction of Five Short Breaths as "skillful".
 The IFP gave Mann the Gordon Parks Awards for Emerging African-American Filmmakers following the film's release.